time-tested perennials, with kathy tracey of avant gardens

 Now as a rural dweller I mostly talk to the birds outside, so Skype and phone sessions have to substitute.
 My friend Katherine Tracey and I got into it the other day–lots of, “Have you ever grown (fill in the blank)?” or, “Did you see the new color of (insert Latin plant name)?” and then wondering aloud if each one is really a good performer or not, and worth trying.

-I thought it would be fun to bring all of you into the conversation, too, so once you listen to the February 11, 2016 edition of my public-radio show and podcast (stream it on the player or from this link) and/or read along, tell us your own powerhouse plants, in the comments.
-An incentive:
+I thought it would be fun to bring all of you into the conversation, too, so once you listen to our chat, tell us your own powerhouse plants, in the comments.

 Background on Kathy: When she and her husband, Chris, a master dry-stone artisan, aren’t manning Avant Gardens, their longtime retail and mail-order nursery in Dartmouth, Massachusetts—they are out helping others make, and refine, their landscapes.
 The nursery (which is also their home), as Katherine describes it is: “Intimate, but not fussy, with a wide variety of plants, but not one of this and one of that everywhere.”